โฐ Minimum Connection Times

 ๐ข Terminal Information

 Alexandria Municipal Airport (AXN), historically known as Chandler Field, is a public-use aviation facility serving Douglas County and the city of Alexandria in west-central Minnesota.
 The airport is a critical hub for regional business travel and tourism, primarily supporting corporate jets, private aircraft, and specialized agricultural operations.
-The terminal features a functional and professional building that provides an organized base for both local and transient pilots navigating the lakes region of Minnesota.
+This city-owned airport covers 640 acres at 1,425 feet above sea level and operates with a functional and professional terminal building providing an organized base for both local and transient pilots navigating the lakes region of Minnesota.

 Inside the terminal building, visitors can access a variety of essential amenities designed for both pilots and passengers.
 The facility houses a comfortable passenger lobby, a dedicated pilot's lounge with flight planning resources, and administrative offices for the airport management.
 The facility operates as a full-service Fixed Base Operator (FBO) through Alexandria Aviation, providing high-quality 100LL and Jet A fuel available during standard business hours, with after-hours services available by prior arrangement.
 Free high-speed Wi-Fi is accessible throughout the terminal, alongside workstations for weather briefing and manifest finalization.